terraform-ibm-modules/terraform-ibm-landing-zone-vpc/reference-architectures/deploy-arch-ibm-vpc-quickstart-vpc.md

 The following network profiles provide predefined security postures by configuring **Network ACLs**, **public gateway access**, and **default security group behavior**.
 These profiles align exactly with the options exposed in the IBM Cloud catalog UI.

 - **Open (Public & Open Access)**
   Allows all inbound and outbound traffic.
-Suitable for experimentation, demos, or unrestricted testing environments.
+Suitable for testing or unrestricted workloads.

-- **Standard (Specific Ports & Internal Access)** *(Default)* Allows inbound access on common ports (SSH 22, HTTP 80, HTTPS 443) and enables IBM Cloud internal connectivity.
-Recommended default for most general-purpose workloads.
+- **Standard (Specific Ports & Internal Access)** *(Default)* Allows inbound access on common service ports (SSH 22, HTTP 80, HTTPS 443), enables IBM Cloud internal connectivity, and permits outbound TCP return traffic required for these services.

-- **IBM Cloud private backbone (Private Network Only)** Disables public internet access and allows communication **only over the IBM Cloud private backbone and VPC connectivity**.
+- **IBM Cloud private backbone (Private Network Only)** No external/public connectivity.
+Only IBM internal and VPC connectivity allowed.
 Intended for internal-only workloads that must not be exposed publicly.
   Learn more: https://cloud.ibm.com/docs/vpc?topic=vpc-about-networking#private-network

 - **Closed (Fully Isolated)**